10-21-BW-AnywhereFitness/build-week-backend-10-21/README.md

 ### [DELETE] /api/instructor/:user_id/classes/:class_id -- delete existing class

-    <summary> WHAT YOU GET BACK </summary>
+WHAT YOU GET BACK
-    will also delete all reservations that people have made for this class.
+- Will also delete all reservations that people have made for this class.

 ```JSON
 {
     "message": "Class successfully deleted!"
 }
 ```